Annette29/data-augmentation-cycleGAN/README.md

 Also, since each SVS image is too large to process at once, we have extracted patches from each image and its corresponding binary mask (1024*1024) for training.

-This repository contains scripts for:
+This repository contains scripts to help you:

-1. Generating binary masks from SVS images guided by coordinates in the .geojson file
+1. Generate binary masks from SVS images guided by coordinates in the .geojson file

-2. Extracting 1024*1024 .png patches from SVS images + TIFF binary masks (class: with lesions) guided by coordinates in the .geojson file
+2. Extract 1024*1024 .png patches from SVS images + TIFF binary masks (class: with lesions) guided by coordinates in the .geojson file

-3. Extracting 1024*1024 .png patches from SVS images (class: without lesions) with randomness conditionally applied to avoid extracting too many patches
+3. Extract 1024*1024 .png patches from SVS images (class: without lesions) with randomness conditionally applied to avoid extracting too many patches

 4. Train a CycleGAN model to synthesize pathology onto healthy images guided by binary masks

-5. Evaluate the CycleGAN model
+5. Evaluate the CycleGAN model using IoU and SSIM metrics

-6. Add synthetic images to the original training dataset for the neural network classification task
+6. Add synthetic images to the original training dataset for a classification task to evaluate whether fake images improve a neural network model's generalization abilities

 7. Train 6 independent sets of models and measure the sensitivity of models trained with real data only, synthetic data only, and real + synthetic data: for fake images trained with and without binary masks